Rhiiino/OdooDemon/README.md

 # odooDemon
-A command panel designed to make programming more efficient for odoo developers.
+A command panel designed to streamline workflow for odoo developers.

 # Installation Instructions